-Your digital marketing ROI shows if your marketing activities have created the anticipated effect.
+Your digital marketing ROI (return on investment) shows if your marketing activities have created the anticipated effect.
 It also offers an indication of the value generated by your business.

-The following are some indicators to monitor your marketing activities and see if they are producing the results:
+The following are some indicators to monitor your marketing activities and see if they are helping you achieve your marketing goals and producing the results:

 - Every lead gained or obtained has a monetary value, so make sure to record the money spent in the process.